 Our vision is a world where anyone can participate in solving humanities difficult social problems.

-Our mission is to develop a free open web based service that enables people to collaborate on social problem solving and systemic innovation.
+Our mission is to develop a free open web based service for systemic innovation that enables people to collaborate on solving social problems.

 We recognize you don't really solve complex social challenges/issues/problems.
 You just make the situation better or worse (depending on what point of view you look from and what metrics you use evaluate the situation).
 By making variables/indicators go below an acceptable agreed upon level we can say that a problem is solved.
 The notion of A problem is also difficult as all problems are interrelated and part of the world problematique.

 Koios has been funded by the Norwegian Ministry of Government Administration, Reform and Church Affairs through the one time Nettskap2.0 program.